 - Small First-Aid Kit – a small first-aid kit comes in handy for a cut or any other small injury

 - Medicine Bag – a bag that has all of your medications, vitamins, supplement, diarrhea treatment such as over the counter Dukorol (just in case) and more.

 Here are some items that most think necessary while on Safari.
 Forget most of those Airport Store Travel items – most of them are not necessary.
 If you are bringing a tablet, smart phone, laptop – think about surge protection while you are in Africa.

 - Camera and associated equipment – Take a good camera with you and all the items that go with it. protect your lens from dust and have a lens cleaner with you – it is good to use a camera bag and even better to cover the camera with a sealable plastic bag.
 Taking pictures of gorillas and chimpanzees takes a bit of work, here are some tips.

 - Batteries – Bring a complete extra set of chargeable batteries along with your charger – bring the cigarette lighter connection for your charger so that you can charge your batteries in the safari vehicle.

-- Memory Cards for Camera – Bring extra memory cards with you in case you are taking a lot of pictures and also have backup.
+- Memory Cards for Camera – Bring extra memory cards with you in case you are taking a lot of pictures and also have a backup.

 - Binoculars – There are good binoculars available – it depends on what you like, if you are a birder and other factors.